 Hiring US-based developers is often easier said than done.
 That's because salaries for US-based programmers have been skyrocketing over the past few years.
-According to Glassdoor, the average web developer in New York City earns $77,051.
+The average salary of software developers in New York City earns about $97,433.

 The high salary rates have been pushing startups and tech companies to outsource their workforce.
 By hiring software developers from other countries, companies get to save significant money in the long run without sacrificing performance.